JuliaMolSim/DFTK.jl/docs/src/advanced/conventions.md

 !!! warning "Differing unit conventions"
     Different electronic-structure codes use different unit conventions.
-    For example for lattice vectors the common length units are bohr (used by DFTK) and Ångström (used e.g. by ASE, 1Å ≈ 1.80 bohr).
+    For example for lattice vectors the common length units are Bohr (used by DFTK) and Ångström (used e.g. by ASE, 1Å ≈ 1.80 Bohr).
-    When setting up a calculation for DFTK one needs to ensure to convert to bohr and atomic units.
+    When setting up a calculation for DFTK one needs to ensure to convert to Bohr and atomic units.
     For some Python libraries (currently ASE, pymatgen and abipy) DFTK directly ships conversion tools in form of the [`load_lattice`](@ref) and [`load_atoms`](@ref) functions,